Political Science Courses

 PSCI 465 – The Executive

-A review of the executive branch of the United States, including the historical development, primary responsibilities, and decision making processes of the office, as well as contemporary relationships with the public, Congress, and policy making and implementation.
+This course provides a review of the executive branch of the United States, including the historical development, primary responsibilities, and decision-making processes of the office as well as contemporary relationships with the public, Congress, and policy making and implementation.

 PSCI 490 – Political Science Internship (3 or 6 SCH)

-The internship course is designed to offer students an opportunity to work in the offices of state, federal, and locally elected officials.
-Students will learn the kinds of services provided by the offices, the expectations the electorate has of their elected officials, and the kinds of activities that occur in these offices.
-Students will be engaged in meaningful tasks and assignments that contribute to their understanding of democratic government.
-Prerequisite: Students must have passed PSCI 428, be of Senior standing, have a grade point average of 2.75 or higher, and complete a student application process.
-Only currently enrolled students who are seeking a degree may apply for the internship course.
-Please email Professor Bugh for an application: firstname.lastname@example.org.
+The political science internship course is designed to offer students an opportunity to work in the offices of local, state, or federal governments.
+Students will learn the kinds of services provided by the offices, expectations the electorate has of their public officials, and activities that occur in these offices.
+Students will be engaged in meaningful assignments that contribute to their understanding of democratic government.
+Prerequisite: To qualify for the internship program, a student must have a grade point average of 2.75 or higher, be currently enrolled in a degree program at A&M-Texarkana, and complete the internship application process.
+The student also needs to have successfully completed PSCI 320, PSCI 331, PSCI 426, PSCI 427, or PSCI 428.